MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-monitoring-configuration.md

 - Last Runs Status monitor

-  This monitor checks all jobs on the SQL Agent and if any of the jobs did not completed successfully, the monitor changes its state to Warning.
-This does not generate an alert because there is an override to disable alerts to control noise.
+  This monitor checks all jobs on the SQL Agent and if any of the jobs didn't complete successfully, the monitor changes its state to Warning.
+This doesnt generate an alert because there's an override to disable alerts to control noise.
 If you want this level of monitoring, you need to override **Generates Alerts** back to enabled.

   The monitor has the **Number of fails threshold** override, which indicates how many times a SQL Agent Job can fail before the monitor's state is changed to Warning.
 The override **Defines the Canceled status as Failed** could track the Cancelled job's last run status as a Failed.